jedSavage/Slexip/README.md

 Fetches the value from the provided memory address, and uses that value with the operator.
 Example, using the JMP operator in indirect mode: `JMP` `$44` `$02` - fetches the value from memory address `$4402` and sets the PC to that value.

 ### Indexed

+Indexing follows the same rules as the program counter according to bits 4 & 5 of the `SD-Register`.

 #### Direct Indexed (DX)
 The value at the index location is added to the value provided.
 The sum is then used in the operation.